 Step 2: On the Metabase Admin page, select the Databases tab and click the blue Add database button:

 Step 3: On the add database page, select PostgreSQL as the database type and give your new database a name - in this case, something like "Stripe."
-Then, enter the Host, Port, Database Name, Username, and Password for your Sequin database (in case you closed the tab, you can find all this information by clicking the Connect button next to the resource in the Sequin console).
+Then, enter the Host, Port, Database Name, Username, and Password for your Sequin database (in case you closed the tab, you can find all this information in the Connection Instructions tab for your Stripe sync in the Sequin console).
 Lastly, toggle on SSL and click the blue Save button at the bottom of the page:

 Step 4: Metabase will confirm it can connect to your Sequin Postgres database and present you with a success modal.
 Click the I'm good thanks link to close the modal:

 Step 5: You'll see that your new database has been added!
 You can now exit the admin page by clicking the gear icon in the top right corner and selecting Exit admin:

 Ask Your First Question